Hereforlolz/Hereforlolz/README.md

 Most people either build traditional software OR use AI tools.
 I do both simultaneously.
 I think in prompts while architecting systems, which means I can get AI to solve problems that would take weeks of traditional coding.

-The short timeline isn't about being a genius - it's about finding the right communication patterns with AI and then systematically turning those patterns into production infrastructure.
+The short timeline isn't about being genius at this - it's about finding the right communication patterns with AI and then systematically turning those patterns into production infrastructure.

 ## What I'm Good At